-- While often minimal there is still a power requirement for pumping stations that will incur an added cost over using a gravity system
+- While often minimal there is still a power requirement for pumping chambers and stations that will incur an added cost over using a gravity system

 - Pumps need to be sized and selected specifically for your property's needs in order to reduce the risk of fat and grease build-ups, blockages, and over or under working of the pump system (both of which can severely impact the lifespan of the pump)

-These are things you need to know for sizing a pumping station:
+These are things you need to know for sizing a pumping chamber or station:

 - Overall pumping distance